vykuang/toronto-service-calls-2023/docs/docker.md

     `ENTRYPOINT ["/bin/bash", "-c", "source $(poetry env info --path)/bin/activate"]`
 - and for some reason `FILE NAME` and `source` must be in same double quotes
 - I think it's because that whole thing is the arg for `bash`
+- Do not copy flow code onto container within dockerfile, because prefect will run a script to retrieve flow code from remote storage
+- Compute instance running must have docker installed. duh.

 How to debug without overriding entrypoint...